 A beautifully restored 1920s Mediterranean garden-style hotel with old world charm, Palihouse Santa Monica is a design-lover’s haven.
 Eclectic yet sophisticated, Palihouse Santa Monica was formerly an apartment building, but has since been retailored “to conjure up the ideal pied-a-terre you’ve always imagined.”

 Santa Monica Proper Hotel

 Interior designer to the stars Kelly Wearstler is responsible for the newly opened Santa Monica Proper Hotel.
 Mixing European mid-century and California sensibilities, she’s conceived a luxurious and elevated hotel look.
 The 271 warm and earthy guest rooms and suites take cues from the organic tones and textures of the local coastline.
-Don’t forget to visit the hotel’s restaurants, Calabra and Onda, which don’t disappoint!
+Don’t forget to visit the hotel’s restaurants, Calabra and Palma, which don’t disappoint!

 Walking into the contemporary lobby of the Shore Hotel is like stepping into the future.
 The hotel’s signature orange accents abound and add a beachy element to the surroundings.
 But what the Shore Hotel is most famous for is its eco-conscious approach to lodging.
 The property has a solar-heated pool and hot tub, drought-resistant plants, LED-lighting, low-flow shower heads and much more.
 The Shore Hotel’s motto?
 “Trading carbon footprints for those in the ocean sand.”